mihir1337/BarsiXriver/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 For example, the user_email field gets mapped to the User Email.
 Otherwise, the admin needs to manually map the user CSV import fields.

-📌 **Note** - For the plugin to work correctly, you must map the headers of all the columns correctly and ensure that all of the fields you enter are in the correct format.
+📌 **Note** - For the WordPress user import and export plugin to work correctly, you must map the headers of all the columns correctly and ensure that all of the fields you enter are in the correct format.

 You can create the import user CSV from scratch or export the user CSV using the same plugin.
 Use any spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets, to create and edit your CSV file. <a rel="nofollow" href="https://www.webtoffee.com/how-to-save-csv-excel-file-as-utf-8-encoded/"> Save this file in UTF-8 encoding with extension .csv.  </a>